 Maximum Hours of Work per Week

-5. Duty hours must be limited to 80 hours, averaged over a four-week period per rotation or a four-week period within a rotation excluding vacation or approved leave.
-Any requests for exceptions to the maximum weekly limit on duty hours must be presented by the Program Director to the GMEC for review and approval.
-Any exceptions must conform to the Policy and Procedures for Resident Weekly Duty Hour Limit Exceptions.
+Duty hours must be limited to 80 hours, averaged over a four-week period per rotation or a four-week period within a rotation excluding vacation or approved leave.
+Requests for exceptions to the maximum weekly limit on duty hours must be presented by the Program Director to the GMEC for review and approval.
+Exceptions must conform to the Policy and Procedures for Resident Weekly Duty Hour Limit Exceptions.

 Mandatory Time Free of Duty

-7. Residents must be scheduled for a minimum of one day free of duty every week (when averaged over four weeks).
+Residents must be scheduled for a minimum of one day free of duty every seven days averaged over four weeks.
 “Duty” includes all clinical and academic activities related to the program as described above.
 At-home call cannot be assigned on these free days.

 Maximum Duty Period Length